bcgov/sso-docs/docs/FAQs/css-app.md

 ---

-## When you have to translate for a businessperson who doesn't speak technical and not have IDIR yet to know more about your offerings?
+## When you have to translate for a businessperson who doesn't speak technical and does not have IDIR yet to know more about your offerings?

 We have created a [video](https://user-images.githubusercontent.com/56739669/231529538-0e1efa5a-51df-401a-99c2-dbc964e8cac6.mp4) to help non-technical folks to understand our service offerings